Tool Studio¶

 Full inventory lives in Default Tools

-Per-tool reference — name, one-line description, params, env-var deps — is on the five pages under Default Tools.
-This section sticks to the preset and curation shape used inside Tool Studio — how the bundle is sliced for MCP exposure.
+Per-tool reference - name, one-line description, params, env-var deps - is on the five pages under Default Tools.
+This section describes the preset and curation shape - how the bundle is sliced into the Local-Passed (active) set at setup.

 -